— Like this? Follow us on social media —

-Throughout the year, students add gems to our Lady’s crown as a reward for practicing the virtues at school.
+Throughout the year, students add gems to our Lady’s crown or petals to her flowers as a reward for practicing the virtues at school.

 Set up a bulletin board in the classroom with crowns labeled with the students’ names.
 These crowns are symbolically representative of crowns for Our Lady.
 As the school year progresses, the students have opportunities to practice virtue.
 If the practice of virtue is witnessed by the teacher, and she chooses to use it as a learning moment for the class, the student may earn a “gem” for Our Lady’s crown.